paolo-torres/interview-prep/system_design/problems/11_web_crawler/11_web_crawler.md

 Bare minimum crawler needs:

-**1. URL Frontier:** To store list of URLs to download and also prioritize which URLs should be crawled first.
+1. URL Frontier: To store list of URLs to download and also prioritize which URLs should be crawled first.
-**2. HTTP Fetcher:** To retrieve a web page from the server.
+2. HTTP Fetcher: To retrieve a web page from the server.
-**3. Extractor:** To extract links from HTML documents.
+3. Extractor: To extract links from HTML documents.
-**4. Duplicate Eliminator:** To make sure the same content isn't extracted twice unintentionally.
+4. Duplicate Eliminator: To make sure the same content isn't extracted twice unintentionally.
-**5. Datastore:** To store retrieved pages, URLs, and other metadata.
+5. Datastore: To store retrieved pages, URLs, and other metadata.

 ![high_level_design](high_level_design.png)